“I was once one of three directional malls in Columbus. Though I was sent off to mall heaven, my corpse will remain in light.”- Westland Mall

 “No. I showed up at 5:59.
 I should still get the appetizers for half off.”- Karen

-As I said before I wasn’t able to attain much from my visit but I do have a few pictures where you can see the wreckage that’s inside.Pretty damn cool huh?
+I wasn’t able to attain much interior pics from my visit but you can still see the wreckage that’s inside.Pretty damn cool huh?
 I found a few videos from YouTubers where they’ve managed to break in.
 I’m not sure how they did it but I’d like to know.Pardon me and Rosie’s reflection.

 “Water damage, broken glass, and shit on the doors!
 You name it, we got it!”- Westland Mall